FarronF/limerick-council-meetings/meetings/2021/05/20-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 15th April 2021.md

 Irish Water Clinic for Elected Members was acknowledged, and a query was raised as to

 whether responses were circulated via email.
-It was confirmed that the responses had been--- 2
+It was confirmed that the responses had been
+---
+2

 circulated, and the Meetings administrator agreed to circulate again to ensure all Elected